 4. What skill sets do you train for?

-The market needs are always changing and we train for any enterprise technology.
+The market needs are always changing and we train for most enterprise technology.

 5. Can I request training for a specific skill?